UB-Mannheim/ubma_digitalcollections/README.md

-# SLUB Digital Collections
+# UBMA Digital Collections (Adjustments for UL Mannheim)

-The Digital Collections by SLUB Dresden.
+The Digital Collections by UBMA Mannheim.